The Ultimate Guide to Eysturoy

 Keep an eye on Streymoy across the Sound to catch sight of Fossurin í Fossá (the waterfall in the river of waterfalls), whose two cascading stages comprise the highest waterfall in the Faroe Islands.

-Our first big stop on Eysturoy is the village of Eiði.
-The village makes a charming impression, with colorful houses spread out over the flat isthmus that gives the village its name, the calm sea sparkling and high mountains rising all around.
+Your first big stop on Eysturoy is the village of Eiði.
+The village makes a charming impression, with colourful houses spread out over the flat isthmus that gives the village its name, the calm sea sparkling and high mountains rising all around.

 First settled by the Vikings in the 9th century, Eiði was once the second biggest town in the Faroe Islands.
 The town is still a healthy fishing community today.